sockeqwe/website-old/_posts/2015-10-16-debug-overlay.md

 ![Debug Overlay](/images/debugoverlay.png)

  Why an indipendent window?
-Because I want avoid side effects on my production.
+Because I want avoid side effects on my production code.
 How to implement such a window?
 It's easier than you might have thought before.
 I guess you have already heard or already used [facebook's chat heads](https://www.facebook.com/help/android-app/101495056700254?rdrhc).
 I'm sure there are plenty tutorials and blog post out there describing how to implement something like that.
 In a nutshell: Implement your own android `Service` and use the `WindowManager` to add a View.
 Yes, services can have Views:

 {% highlight java %}
 class DebugOverlayService extends Service {